aredington/monotony/README.md

 to occur in the with-config block, and that the monotony.core functions are lazy.
 Thusly, we use doall to realize the sequence in its entirety and return it.

+## Acknowledgements

+Monotony would not be possible without the following people:

+* Alex Redington (core maintainer)
+* Alan Dipert (co-design)
+* David Nolen (for the excellent core.logic library and for contributing to monotony.logic)